FrostyX/frostyx.github.io/_posts/2022-09-18-using-mock-is-easy.md

 Mock takes an SRPM and produces an RPM package for a given Fedora version and architecture.
 If you don't have an SRPM package yet, you need to build it from a spec file first.
+If you downloaded an SRPM package from the internet or already built it, you can skip this step.

 ```
 rpmbuild -bs /path/to/your/foo.spec